3632741/AR-Registration-Framework/README.md

 - VST Registration: This module is composed by the same checkerboard alignment task used in the last step of the OST registration.
 The VST device (HTC Vive) is already registered inside the HTC reference system, thus only the minor residual alignment error is compensated.
 The files to register the ZED mini in different positions (frontal or on top of the HMD) are also given.

 - Blind Reaching Control Group: This module contains the structure and 3D printable files of the setup used to perform a blind reaching task with the control group who does not wear any HMD.
 The structure is build using perforated corner metal profiles, 3D printed hooks and a metal rod with a sliding Led Box (see Led Box module).
+Scripts to save the positions of the displayed stimuli with a Vive Tracker are given.

 - Led Box: this module contains the Arduino project, schematic and 3D printable files to build an IR-Remote controlled box which lights up a led light for a specified amount of time.
 The box is used to perform the blind reaching task with the control group who does not wear any HMD.
 The box is designed in such a way that in complete darkness only a 2cm circle can be seen, easily repicable using the HMDs.
 Different lids are provided to attach the box to a metal rod in such a way that it can slide in different set positions.